 Oakland Ballet Company is excited to present the 3rd annual East Bay DANCES – an afternoon celebrating the very best of dance in the East Bay.
-Featuring performances by Oakland Ballet, Ah-Lan Dance, AXIS Dance Company, Ballet Folklórico México Danza, Jubilee American Dance Theatre, The Milissa Payne Project, Savage Jazz Dance Company, Shabnam Dance Theatre, Van der Zwaan Dance Studio, and YuRue Ma!
+Featuring performances by Oakland Ballet, Ah-Lan Dance, AXIS Dance Company, Ballet Folklórico México Danza, Jubilee American Dance Theatre, The Milissa Payne Project, Savage Jazz Dance Company, Shabnam Dance Theatre, and Van der Zwaan Dance Studio!

 Sunday, June 4

 900 Fallon Street, Oakland

 Senior General Admission: $20